dsr96/ra-simulator/README.md

 - Pandas
 - Numpy
 - Matplotlib

+## How to cite this project
+If you use this simulator, please cite the following reference:
+- Segura, D., Khatib, E. J., Barco, R. Evaluation of Mobile Network Slicing in a Logistics Distribution Center. arXiv preprint arXiv:2212.12482

 ## Reference
 - [1] NR; NR and NG-RAN Overall description; Stage-2, document TS 38.300, V16.10.0, 3GPP.